eyandocumet/eyandocumet.github.io/projects/pyro.md

 # Skills Demonstrated
 - **Computer Aided Design** – Created maintainable parametric design using Fusion 360.
 Integrated top-down and bottom-up assembly.
 - **Mechanical Design for Manufacturing (DFM)** – Optimized design for manufacturing on an FDM 3D printer.
 Minimized part count.
 Use of standardized ASME fasteners.
-- **Embedded Systems** - Implemented even-driven architecture on an ESP32 microcontroller.
+- **Embedded Systems** - Implemented event-driven architecture on an ESP32 microcontroller.
 Integrated sensor input and actuator control for autonomous operation.
 - **Reverse Engineering** - Dissasembled an off-the-shelf device and created a "virtual twin" in CAD.
 Designed new subsystems around existing components.

 # Mechanical Design